Caregiver Support Resources

 Facebook Group Pages

 There are several group Facebook pages which are disease group specific.
 To find these online support groups, go to the Facebook search line and enter your child’s syndrome.
-The following are examples of Facebook groups, search their exact name to find them on Facebook or click the links below:
+The following are examples of Facebook groups that are also easily searchable on Facebook:

 If you’d like to download this fact sheet, click below.